jherediagu/open-art-shield/README.md

 | EOT mode | `standard` (11 variants)       |     | Average EOT drift           | 0.0680 |
 | PSNR     | 40.73 dB                       |     | Minimum EOT drift           | 0.0416 |
 | SSIM     | 0.9821                         |     | Mean drift after transforms | 0.0638 |

+`eot.averageDrift` is the score optimized during candidate search;
+`robustness.averageDriftAfterTransforms` is an independent post-hoc check over the full transform suite.

 Reproduce it (the CLIP backend is an optional dependency, not required for CI):